 - Use wooden shrub protectors to protect foundation shrubs.

 Roses need special attention at this time of year.
 Clean up around the plant and then mound 10 to 12 inches of soil around the base.
 This is done after a hard frost.
-This will help to keep the temperature more consistant around the graft and prevent freeze/thaw damage.
+This will help to keep the temperature more consistent around the graft and prevent freeze/thaw damage.
+For more on protecting roses, click here.

 Lawns will love it if you go over fallen leaves with the mower.
 Once or twice a week as leaves fall, chop them and leave them.
 Michigan State University turf specialists have put plenty of time into evaluating this method of fertilization and the results are obvious.
 This may be the best way to get nutrients into your lawn.
 Try it and see if you aren’t pleasantly rewarded in the spring.